hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 remains a reference for later attributed full-graph comparison rather than a 1:1 target.

+The compiler-generated H2/W3/C32 high-half regression independently exercises the cross-repository path from TFLite `StridedSlice` through the emitted local `DMA3D` and the runtime Spatz copy.
+Its input activates only channel zero; the two pointwise stages use distinct low/high-half weights, so the expected value 32 distinguishes the high-half result from the value 16 that an incorrect low-half alias would produce.
+Verilator completes byte-exactly in 105,347 simulated ns.
+This focused integration time includes boot and package handling and is not compared 1:1 with the 388,146-cycle Micro-YOLO reference.

 The raw-AFU compiler-generated Add package passes byte-exactly on Verilator at 127,826 simulated ns.
 The equivalent hand-written package passes at 113,958 simulated ns; the 13,868 ns (12.17%) difference is consistent with additional